Kendall Jenner Allegedly Called Sister Kylie Jenner’s Lip Kits ‘Tacky’

-Kylie Jenner and sister Kendall Jenner are allegedly caught in a feud and sources are claiming things are so bad between the siblings that they’re supposedly “at each other’s throats” after Kendall reportedly called Kylie’s line of Lip Kits “tacky.”
+Kylie Jenner and sister Kendall Jenner are allegedly caught in a feud, and sources claim things are so bad between the siblings that they’re supposedly “at each other’s throats” after Kendall reportedly called Kylie’s line of Lip Kits “tacky.”

-According to reports, the sisters, who have made no secret of the closeness in the past, are allegedly locked in a nasty feud over finances, particularly when it comes to their homes to their business ventures.
+According to reports, the sisters, who have made no secret of the closeness in the past, are allegedly locked in a nasty feud over finances, particularly when it comes to their homes and business ventures.

-The two have supposedly been butting heads over their homes and businesses – namely Kylie’s uber-successful makeup line – in recent weeks, and Radar Online is claimed that Kendall is supposedly “jealous” of the huge amount of success her younger sister has seen with Kylie Cosmetics since Jenner launched her Lip Kits in 2015.
+The two have supposedly been butting heads over their homes and businesses – namely, Kylie’s uber-successful makeup line – in recent weeks, and Radar Online claimed that Kendall is supposedly “jealous” of the huge amount of success her younger sister has seen with Kylie Cosmetics since Jenner launched her Lip Kits in 2015.

-An insider told the site that Jenner supposedly slammed her sister’s Lip Kit line as “tacky,” before alleging that their reported feud then seriously boiled over after Kylie splashed some serious cash from her business ventures on her new home.
+An insider told the site that Jenner supposedly slammed her sister’s Lip Kit line as “tacky” before alleging that their reported feud then seriously boiled over after Kylie splashed some serious cash from her business ventures on her new home.

-A source alleged that Kylie and Kendall haven’t been on the best terms for a while amid her Lip Kit success, but claimed that things between the sisters turned even nastier when Kendall found out that Kylie had spent more than $12 million on a new lavish mansion.
+A source alleged that Kylie and Kendall haven’t been on the best terms for a while amid her Lip Kit success, but they claimed that things between the sisters turned even nastier when Kendall found out that Kylie had spent more than $12 million on a new lavish mansion.

 Kendall, according to the source, believes that Kylie went out of her way to best her by purchasing the home, paying out double the amount she paid for her luxury mansion last year.

-“The Jenner girls were at each other’s throats before, but the rivalry between the two is now reaching fierce proportions,” the site claimed of the alleged feud between the sisters, suggesting that Kylie purposefully went all out with a huge new home because she knows Kendall’s “sits on a small plot of land and has a small pool” and wanted to go bigger than her sister.
+“The Jenner girls were at each other’s throats before, but the rivalry between the two is now reaching fierce proportions,” the site claimed about the alleged feud between the sisters, suggesting that Kylie purposefully went all out with a huge new home because she knows Kendall’s “sits on a small plot of land and has a small pool” and wanted to go bigger than her sister.

 “Kendall Jenner doesn’t see the point in a huge portfolio like Kylie’s because she can only live in one house at a time,” a source told Radar Online, adding that Kendall thinks Kylie has been flaunting the riches made from her Lip Kits.